Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdans/Gerhammon.md

 Generally considered the first King of the [[United Kingdom of Kal'vah|United Kingdom of Kal'vah]].
 Gerhammon was raised as a prince in the era of the declining aristocracy.
-After spending a term or two in the
+After spending a term or two in their parent's colonisation efforts in the [[Natives of Sa'lah|Sa'lah Isles]] Gerhammon returned to a much diminished home - or so they proclaimed.